ibrahimolukokun/NeoStream/README.md

 🚀 Features

-Search for any movie by name
+• Search for any movie by name
-Fetch real-time data from OMDB API
+• Fetch real-time data from OMDB API
-Dynamic content rendering with clean UI
+• Dynamic content rendering with clean UI
-Fully responsive layout for mobile and desktop
+• Fully responsive layout for mobile and desktop

 🛠 Tech Stack

-HTML5
+HTML5,
-CSS3
+CSS3,
-JavaScript (ES6)
+JavaScript (ES6),
-OMDB API
+OMDB API,

 📦 Installation

 # Clone the repository